 Now that you have your basic service desk up and running, you can learn about the following advanced features:

 Serve your customers and your team better with SLAs

 Service-level agreements (SLAs) help you communicate service agreements to your customers and keep track of your team's performance.
 An SLA consists of a time metric and a corresponding goal or target.
 As the administrator, you can configure each SLA metric and goal using the Jira Service Desk SLA designer.
-SLA information will appear in both the customer-facing request and the internal issue.
-Your agents can also view SLA goals by going to Reports > Workload when they log in to your service desk project.
+SLA information will appear in the internal issue and your agents can also view SLA goals by going to Reports > Workload when they log in to your service desk project.
 Let's have a quick look at where you can create a new SLA metric.

-- In your service desk project, select Settings > SLAs.
+- In your service desk project, select Project settings > SLAs.

 - Select New Metric to create a new SLA metric for your service desk project.

 - For more information, check out Setting up service level agreements (SLAS).